 Obvious Wines is a collection of Estate wines crafted through sustainably farmed practices across vineyards in California, Chile, and France.

-Their distinctive and straight-forward labels provide relevant information on the taste, characteristics, and provenance of each wine in a clear and simple way, making it easier find and learn about wines you love!
+Their distinctive and straightforward labels provide relevant information on the taste, characteristics, and provenance of each wine in a clear and simple way, making it easier to find and learn about wines you love!

-Despite being French, the entrepreneur actually had no experience with wine before.
+The entrepreneur actually had no experience with wine before, even he comes from a wine region in France.
 He had been employed in finance.
 Obvious Wines has been on the market for just seven months and in that time has sold 9,000 bottles wholesale for $100,000.

 More from Shark Tank